cmrschwarz/metamatch/README.md

 the `[<quote>]` and `[<unquote>]` template tags.
 The `quote!(..)` used above is a covenience alias for `[<quote>]..[</quote>]`

-The syntax inside the `unquote!` is not full Rust, but a tiny subset thats evaluated by metamatch.
-It is dynamically typed and only supports a few constructs, so no traits etc. inside an `unquote`.
+Inside `unquote!` you can only use a tiny subset of the full Rust syntax thats then evaluated by metamatch.
+It is dynamically typed and only supports a few constructs, so e.g. no structs inside an `unquote`.
-(You can of course use whatever you want inside the quoted context).
+(You can of course use all of Rust inside the quoted context).

 All other macros also allow this syntax, despite `for` blocks being the main usecase in those.